-The software makes it easy to jump between servers, as the software remembers a list of connections that are available.
-If you want to use a VPN to access geo-restricted content, it is easy to pick a server to connect to.
+The software makes it easy to jump between servers, as the software remembers a list of available connections.
+So if you want to use a VPN to access geo-restricted content or bypass internet censorship from countries like Egypt or China, it is easy to pick a server to connect to.

 The easiest way to get started and use a VPN on Mac is by searching a VPN app in the Mac App Store:

 - Open the App Store.

 - Type “vpn” in the Search box.